 In an effort to expand and extend the extra mentoring and support to more students, the Chesick Scholars Program opened up to in 2021 to ALL FLI entering students, and now includes First In, Horizons, Summer Reading Groups, First-Year Seminars, Enhanced Premajor Advising, among other important offerings.

-The Pre-Customs program known today as Horizons started in 2014 as the “Horizons Leadership Institute” as a 3-day residential program (run primarily by student leaders supervised by the First-Year Dean) for FLI students interested in enhancing their development as leaders.
-Horizons participants received extra mentoring through an enhanced premajor advising model, and were encouraged to attend monthly term-time workshops on topics related to academic and social leadership.
+The Pre-Customs program known today as Horizons started was created in 2014 as the “Horizons Leadership Institute,” a 3-day residential program (run primarily by student leaders supervised by the First-Year Dean) for any FLI student interested in enhancing their leadership development.
+Horizons participants received extra mentoring through an enhanced pre-major advising model, and were encouraged to attend monthly term-time workshops on topics related to academic and social leadership.

 As one measure of success of these programs, many participants of the Horizons and Chesick programs went on to become campus leaders, and have helped Haverford change in fundamental and important ways to become more welcoming to BIPOC and FLI students.

-In 2020, MSP changed its name again to Horizons.
-The name change helped highlight the connection and seamless transition from the Horizons Leadership Institute held in the summer.
-With the new organization of the Chesick Scholars Program, these monthly workshops will continue, and will include a First-Year Seminar in addition to other offerings.
+In 2020, MSP changed its name again to Horizons to incorporate both the pre-Customs program and the academic year workshops.
+With the new organization of the Chesick Scholars Program, these monthly workshops will continue as the FLI-ing Squirrels Family Dinners.

 About John Chesick